Developer: Tobias Due Munk

 Update!
 We reviewed Slør in May 2018.
 Since then it’s only been updated three times, with minimal changes.
 Its rivals haven’t stood still, however.

 So what’s new?
 There have been no big new features added since we first reviewed the app.
 There have just been a few fixes and tweaks, as well as fresh localization for Turkish and Italian audiences.
-That’s a bit of an issue when you consider that rival Focos has continued to expand and improve – most significantly with a machine learning update that allows even single lens iPhone users to control depth of field.
-If you have an iPhone 11, you also have a built-in depth adjustment function, which restricts Slør’s usefulness to older iPhones.
+That’s a bit of an issue when you consider that rival Focos has continued to expand and improve – most significantly with a machine learning update that allows even single-lens iPhone users to control depth of field.
+If you have a relatively new iPhone, you also have a built-in depth adjustment function, which restricts Slør’s usefulness to older devices.
 Without a big update prior to the next iPhone release, this app is in danger of becoming obsolete – but for certain use cases it’s still your best option.

 Revised rating: Slør has been outflanked by its rivals. ★★★½